 - With a dental implant, a replacement tooth is connected to an artificial root implanted in your jawbone.
 It requires surgery, but it lasts for 20 years or more and is very secure.
 You can even get dental implants the same day you come in for your surgery.

 Some people have trouble with regular dental implants.
 That’s why we offer mini dental implants as well in our Phoenix, AZ dental office.
 These use an artificial root and a replacement tooth like regular implants, but the root is much smaller.
 It can be used in places where a regular implant would be too big.
 Because they are smaller and less invasive, they are also good for when a jawbone isn’t thick enough for regular-sized implants.

 Dentures are still a great way to replace a full arch of teeth (all of the teeth on the top or bottom of your mouth).
 This treatment consists of a full arch of replacement teeth in a gum-colored base.
 With the help of a little nontoxic adhesive, you place them snugly over your gums to regain your smile.

 Support Dentures With Durable Dental Implants

-To learn more about how these full-mouth rehabilitation options can help your smile, or to schedule your next appointment, call our Phoenix, AZ dental office today at 602-842-6504 or fill out our online form.
+To learn more about how these full-mouth rehabilitation in Phoenix can help your smile, or to schedule your next appointment with Dr. Matthew Cavendish, call our office today at 602-842-6504 or fill out our online form.